Bathing suit? Check. Beach Read? Double check. Reef safe sunscreen? *crickets*

 We realize this term might be new to you, so let’s break it down.
 Broad-spectrum sunscreens protect against both UVA and UVB rays.

 Pa is a factor of protection against UVA rays, while SPF measures protection against UVB rays.
-Our Sheer Mineral Sunscreen is Pa ++++ , which means it provides the highest level of protection against UVA rays.
+Our Sheer Mineral Sunscreen is Pa +++, which means it provides high protection against UVA rays.

 Damaging UV rays can affect your skin year-round, making sunscreen a crucial step in your skincare routine no matter what the season.
 Follow this layering guide to ensure you're getting the most out of your sun protection product.